royandugu/Portfolio/README.md

 ## Refactoring notes:
 In how I work, it can be done in terms of loop ?
-In services the way I put the icons is kind of rough
+In services the way I put the icons is kind of rough In the menu we have two menus for big and small integrate it in one.
+Plus sakesamma breakpoints tailwind mah rakhne